iJianHuang/Save-T-Mini-Framework/README.md

 # SaveT
-A SaveT mini framework
+A SaveT utility

-Stay tuned for explanation of how to use this mini framework to save your T at my wordpress blog, https://ijianhuang.wordpress.com/
+Stay tuned for explanation of how to use this utility to save your T at my wordpress blog, https://ijianhuang.wordpress.com/